HelloblueAI/.github/profile/README.md

 ### Helloblue Research Lab

-Helloblue Research Lab is an independent, open-source research and engineering hub dedicated to advancing Natural Language Processing (NLP), machine learning, AI reasoning, and human-centered intelligent systems.
+We're an independent, open-source research and engineering hub dedicated to advancing Natural Language Processing (NLP), machine learning, AI reasoning, and human-centered intelligent systems.

 As a member of the **NVIDIA Inception Program**, Helloblue benefits from access to technical resources, industry expertise, and an innovation ecosystem designed to support organizations developing advanced AI technologies.